AlexandruRudoi/LFA_Labs/REPORT.md

 I conclusion, this lab deepened my understanding of formal grammars and finite automata by requiring me to translate theoretical concepts into a functional model.
 Implementing the conversion from grammar to automaton and validating string membership helped me grasp how languages are structured and processed.
 Initially, I experimented with a Python version but found myself more engaged in C#, where working with structured data and transitions felt more intuitive and aligned with my problem-solving approach.

-### **Example Output:**
+### **Example Outputs:**

+**Console Output I:**
 ```
 Generated Strings:
-aab
-bb
-baab
-aaab
+ab
 bab
+babb
+acb
+ba

 Control if generated words are valid:
-aab belongs to the language?
+ab belongs to the language?
 True
-bb belongs to the language?
+bab belongs to the language?
 True
-baab belongs to the language?
+babb belongs to the language?
 True
-aaab belongs to the language?
+acb belongs to the language?
 True
-bab belongs to the language?
+ba belongs to the language?
 True

 Checking invalid words:
 xyz belongs to the language?
 False